 Returning to baseball following the war and injury was, by comparison, a walk in the park.

-Posthumously, Baker was inducted into the College Football Hall of Fame, the Hockey Hall of Fame, and the United States Hockey Hall of Fame, the only player to accomplish this.
+Posthumously, Baker was inducted into the College Football Hall of Fame, the Hockey Hall of Fame, and the United States Hockey Hall of Fame.
+To date, he’s the only player to accomplish this.

 The eponymous Hobey Baker Award, founded in 1981, is given annually to the best player in college hockey.

-Well, Tim James defied tradition and went on the road less traveled.
-After earning more than $3 million playing professional basketball in the NBA and abroad, James opted for a different experience and enlisted in the Army.
-He was deployed to Iraq as an unassuming soldier who kept his prior life of being a star player in his hometown of Miami a secret for as long as he could.
+And so Tim James defied tradition and went on the road less traveled.
+After earning more than $3 million playing professional, James opted for a different experience and enlisted in the Army.
+He deployed to Iraq and generally kept his NBA identity hidden from fellow soldiers.

 However, before Holcomb was an Olympic hero, he was a hero wearing a different uniform.
-Holcomb was a member of the Utah National Guard from 1999 to 2006 and received the Army Commendation Medal, Good Conduct Medal, Army Presidential Unit Citation, Army Superior Unit, and Army Service Ribbon.
+Holcomb was a member of the Utah National Guard from 1999 to 2006 and received numerous military commendations.

 Holcomb shockingly passed away at the age of 37 in 2017.

 The second man to defeat Muhammad Ali was Ken Norton, the powerful heavyweight from Jacksonville.
 Enlisting in the Marines, where he’d serve for three years, wasn’t his first plan.
 But following an argument with his college coach, Norton decided to join and become a man.
 There, he’d become more than a man.
 He’d become one of the greatest boxers in the Marine Corps.
 There, he was taught discipline and left hooks.